JackDelasoudas/JackDelasoudas/README.md

 - 👋 Hi, I’m @JackDelasoudas
-- 👀 I’m interested in Molecular Dynamics with LAMMPS
+- 👀 I’m interested in Molecular Dynamics with LAMMPS and multiscale material simulations
-- 🌱 I’m currently learning LAMMPS
+- 🌱 I’m currently learning LAMMPS, Python and MAPS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me iakovos.delasoudas@gmail.com
+- 📫 How to reach me iakovos.delasoudas@gmail.com / delasoudasiakovos@upnet.gr

 <!---
 JackDelasoudas/JackDelasoudas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.